KRaft Configuration for Confluent Platform

 Describe runtime status

-You can describe the runtime state of the cluster metadata partition using the kafka-metadata-quorum tool .
-For example, the following command displays a summary of the metadata quorum:
+You can describe the runtime state of the cluster metadata partition using the kafka-metadata-quorum tool and specify either a Kafka broker with the --bootstrap-server option or a KRaft controller with the --bootstrap-controller option.

 bin/kafka-metadata-quorum --bootstrap-server host1:9092 describe --status